How Design & Architecture Influence Social Interaction at Home

 For example, an open-plan kitchen and living area encourage family members or roommates to spend time together while cooking or relaxing.
 Similarly, outdoor spaces like patios, balconies, or gardens can provide opportunities for neighbors to come together and enjoy the benefits of nature.

 Anywhere that allows for people to socialize in passing – no matter how brief – can be valuable.
-As this post from Building Social Ecology notes, “shared corridors provide an important place for socialising, interacting and lingering.”
+As this post from Building Social Ecology notes, “shared corridors provide an important place for socializing, interacting and lingering.”
 Clearly, the way we build and design our homes has a significant impact on our ability to form meaningful connections and maintain mental health.

 Negative Impacts of a Closed Interior Layout